zahidplanet/WebXRDroneShooter/PROGRESS.md

 ## Testing Notes
 - The desktop version should show a detailed city with many buildings, streets, and crosswalks
 - The mobile version automatically uses simplified graphics
 - Use `?simple=true` parameter for the absolute minimum graphics on slower devices
+- If you encounter errors, check the console for detailed messages and try Simple Mode